Freelance Writing Jobs

 The freelance writing industry has grown over the last several years with the expansion of the Internet.
 Just a few short decades ago, writing jobs primarily fell into three categories: book writing, reporting, and marketing.
 Today, there are still novelists and journalists, but the world of the freelancer has really changed.
 There are, in fact, entire networks of websites devoted to helping people get freelance writing jobs.

-This isn't a glamorous career path, nor will it make you an instant millionaire.
+This isn’t a glamorous career path, nor will it make you an instant millionaire.
 Many people, especially stay at home parents, see freelance writing as a job opportunity that anyone with a little basic grammar knowledge can do.
+You can’t really blame them – that’s how freelance writing is billed on the Internet on many sites.

 The truth of the matter is that freelance writing is hard work that takes devotion and skill if you want to be successful, just like any other career.
 Not everyone can be a freelance writer just like not everyone can be a doctor and not everyone can be a firefighter.
 Here at JobMonkey, we’ll answer the following questions so that if you do think you’re cut out for this job, you can find a successful path: